 To make it easy for you, I’ve compiled a handy list below of when it’s acceptable to grab a man’s hat off his head:

 And just in case you need reason’s why, I’ve put that handy list together too.

 - Hat head – Grabbing a man’s hat is the equivalent of ruffling a woman’s hair which is probably never a good idea always.
 Exception: Grandparents.
-Grandparent can get away with ruffling hair.
+A grandparent can get away with ruffling hair.

-- Hair gel, spray and mousse – I don’t need these things because I’m wearing a hat.
-You on the other hand have a head full of sticky residue that I don’t want inside my lid.
+- Hair gel, spray, or mousse – I don’t need these things because I’m wearing a hat.
+You, on the other hand, have a head full of sticky residue that I don’t want inside my lid.